Orientation for Online Courses

 What Is a Typical Online Course like?

 For students who have never taken an online course before, the concept can be somewhat foreign.
 Students must be prepared and manage their time well in online courses.
-In face-to-face classrooms, there are reminders for you to finish projects or assignments, or you receive grades for simply showing up and participating.
-In an online course, you should log into the course every day to see what has been updated or who has replied to your posts.
-Rely on the Course Calendar to help you keep up with due dates.
+In face-to-face classrooms, there are face-to-face reminders for you to finish projects or assignments, and/or you receive grades for simply showing up and participating.